 Steinunn is currently developing and presenting her ongoing solo project, OVERSTATEMENT/OVERSTEINUNN: Expressions of Expectations and working on the collaborative choreographic research project EXPRESSIONS: the power and politics of expectations in dance, alongside other collaborative projects.
 In 2017 she received a research fellow position at the Performing Arts Department of the Iceland Academy of the Arts through which these and other projects are being developed through teaching, mentoring and sharing.

 Steinunn recently premiered Piece no. 1, a commission for Iceland dance company, the first piece in a series of pieces emerging out of EXPRESSIONS.
 In February Piece no. 1.5 will open and September 2019 sees the premiere of Piece no. 2 (dates TBC).
 In 2019 she will also present the first edition of The Practice Performed, another offspring of EXPRESSIONS, in collaboration with Reykjavík Dance Festival.
 Furthermore, she will collaborate in the coming year as a dramaturge with Norwegian choreographer Mia Habib in her new work How to Die- inopiné premiering in February 2020.

-Steinunn Ketilsdóttir is an Icelandic choreographer.
-In 2002 she graduated from Reykjavík University and in 2005 she earned a BA in Dance from Hunter College, NY.
-In 2016 she graduated with a Master in Performance Studies from NYU Tisch School of Arts.
+Steinunn holds a BA in Dance from Hunter College, NY since 2005.
+Preceding that she earned a BSc. in Business Administration from Reykjavík University in 2002.
+In 2016 she graduated with a Masters degree in Performance Studies from NYU Tisch School of Arts.

-Steinunn has been nominated for the Icelandic Theater Awards for her works and collaborations and in 2010 she received awards for both performance and choreography for her solo Superhero.
+Steinunn has been nominated for the Icelandic Theater Awards for her works and collaborations on numerous occasions and in 2010 she was awarded for both performance and choreography for her solo Superhero.
 Upon graduation at the Tisch School of the Arts she was awarded the coveted Performance Studies Award.

 tel: + (354) 862 6023